 Parents of children who have not been offered a place at the school may ask for their child’s name to be placed on a waiting list.
 The waiting list, which will be maintained for one year, will be operated using the same admissions criteria listed above.
 Placing a child’s name on the waiting list does not guarantee a place will become available.
 This does not prevent parents from exercising their right to appeal against the decision not to offer a place.
 It is possible that when a child is directed under the local authority’s fair access protocol they will take precedence over those children already on the list.

 5. Admissions of children below compulsory school age

 The Governing Board will provide for the admissions of all children in the September following the child’s fourth birthday.
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in the school year; parents may also request their child attends part-time until the child reaches compulsory school age.

 6. Admission of children outside their normal age group

 Parents who are seeking a place for their child outside of their normal age group, e.g. the child has experienced problems such as ill health or the parents of a summer born child preferring not to send their child to school until the September following their fifth birthday, may request that they are admitted out of their normal age group – to reception rather than year 1.

-Where the governors agree to a parent’s request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to the age group to which pupils are normally admitted to the school the local authority will process the application as part of the main admissions round, (unless the parental request is made too late for this to be possible) and on the basis of the determined admission arrangements, including the application of oversubscription criteria where applicable.
+Where the governors agree to a parent’s request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to the age group to which the pupils are normally admitted to the school, the local authority will process the application as part of the main admissions round, (unless the parental request is made too late for this to be possible) and on the basis of the determined admissions arrangements, including the oversubscription criteria where applicable.
 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
-This right does not apply if they are offered a place at the school but is not in their preferred age group.
+This right does not apply if they are offered a place at the school but it is not in their preferred age group.

 Key Dates for Parents